Authors in East African Journal of Science and Innovation (EAJSTI) must fulfil the criteria for definition of authorship. Specifically;

 Exclusion from authorship of individuals who have made author-level contributions is not permitted for papers published in EAJSTI, nor is guest or honorary authorship.

-Other individuals who have participated in generation of the research paper, but who do not meet the criteria for authorship should be listed in the acknowledgments section with a brief indication of the nature of their contribution.
+Other individuals who have participated in the generation of the research paper, but who do not meet the criteria for authorship should be listed in the acknowledgments section with a brief indication of the nature of their contribution.

 In addition, the corresponding author(s) must: